ivan-ferrante/Music-Search-Engine/README.md

 ## Index.py

 In this python class the first method that we have realized is **wordNorm(text).** This function takes in input a string and return the normaliezed string.
-For the pre-processing of lyrics and queries we have used Python’s libraries NLTK to remove stopwords, punctuation and to stem the text.
-Another library that we have used in this pre-processing part is Enchant.
+For the pre-processing of lyrics and queries we have used Python’s libraries NLTK to remove stopwords, punctuation and to stem the text.</br> Another library that we have used in this pre-processing part is Enchant.
 We noticed that most of the songs were written in English  (81,000 out of 86,000 total songs), thus we decided to consider, in the vocabulary, only the English words.
 This is allowed by **check(word)** method of Enchant library. </br>
 All the methods of Index.py work on local json files stored in a directory named LyricsDB. </br>
 Vocabulary of Search Engine is built by **createVocab(allwords)** that takes  in input the result of an another function (**allWords(jsondir)**) that returns all the normalized words of all the lyrics song. </br>
 The vocabulary assigns at every word an ID: {term : termID}.